 Who is eligible to apply?

 We seek to develop a diverse team of students with a broad range of interests and passions, united by their desire to engage in community work.
-For the inaugural 2016-2017 school year, we will recruit 40 incoming first-years (Class of 2020) to be our first cohort of Bonner Community Fellows.
-We are especially interested in students who are first-generation, from low-income households, and/or have demonstrated a passion for community engagement.
+For the 2017-2018 academic year, we will recruit 40 incoming first-years (Class of 2021) into our second cohort of Bonner Community Fellows.
+We are especially interested in students who are first-generation college students, from low-income households, and/or have demonstrated a passion for community engagement.

 How do I get more information?